-Growing Larger ornamental grasses is an effortless way to bring variety and interest to your shrub beds, and other parts of your garden.
-Their graceful, swaying habit, and dramatic flower spikes, give a unique look, like nothing else.
-Their increased popularity is also because they are so easy to take care of – no staking, spraying, elaborate pruning or other maintenance tasks.
+Growing larger ornamental grasses is an effortless way to bring variety and interest to your shrub beds, and other parts of your garden.
+Their graceful, swaying habit and dramatic flower spikes give a unique look, like nothing else.
+Their increased popularity is also because they are so easy to take care of – no staking, spraying, elaborate pruning or other maintenance tasks are required.
 Many taller grasses can be invasive, so they become a problem over time.
 But other grasses are never invasive, and this is where Maiden Grass steps in.

 Use Maiden Grass as a lawn specimen – dramatic surrounded by clipped turf.
 Use it among shrubs and larger perennials in borders.
 Mass plant for screens or accent, or to fill corners.
 It looks just as beautiful and appropriate in an ultra-modern city garden as it does in a wilder cottage garden.
 Create a prairie-style garden with a variety of ornamental grasses and perennial plants, using trees and larger shrubs for accents.
 Since this plant is salt resistant it looks great at a coastal cottage too.

 Grow Maiden Grass in full sun, although it will tolerate some light shade.
 It will grow well in most soils, but it thrives in slightly moist but well-drained soil, with moderate fertility.
 To provide this, prepare the planting spot by digging some rich organic material into it, and mulch over the roots every year or two to maintain that fertility.
 Do not bury the clump under mulch – leave a few inches around it clear.
 Good drainage is important.
 Once established, plants are drought resistant, deer and rabbits usually leave them alone, and they have no significant pests or diseases either.